garamburor/garamburor.github.io/README.md

 Work in progress...

 ## TO DO:
-- [ ] Add logo state for between pages.
-- [ ] Use touchmove to better mimick hover/click interactions.
+- [ ] Use iframes to have smooth transition between pages.
-- [ ] Correct id calling in navMenu.js, title id is not valid for elements.